wilson0x4d/X4DESO/X4D_LibAntiSpam/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
+v1.54
+- Adding more [DEV] output to assist with pattern creation.
+- Modified CharMap
+- New Patterns.

 v1.53
 - Optimized Scrubs, and fixed a bug with item stripping.
 - Optimized CharMap Lookup.